KieranBest/Final-Year-Project/Documentation.md

 ##### Wednesday 8th March

-Meeting with supervisor to discuss heading for Milestone 3, basic steps and current progression on Milestone 3.
+Meeting with supervisor to discuss heading for milestone 3, basic steps and current progression on milestone 3.
 Basic guidelines include to use gitpod to create a express API connected with mongoDB.

 ##### Wednesday 22nd March